The following Maui restaurants are no longer open

 This was a 1950’s or 1960’s style diner with a Hawaiian flair.
-Service is exceptionally friendly.
+The service is exceptionally friendly.
 They offered numerous appetizers, soups, salads, sandwiches, burgers, tacos, entrees, shakes, malts, and desserts.
 The decor and menu had some similarities to the Ruby Tuesday restaurant that was previously at this location.
 The current owner, Kirk Baldridge, was the franchisee for Ruby’s here from 2001 to 2011, and he was dedicated to making Any Kine Diner the best place for good comfort food in central Maui.
-Kirk considers this a “mission based” restaurant, which means he works with work readiness programs and other local vocational rehabilitation groups in preparing local Maui residents for the workforce.
+Kirk considers this a “mission-based” restaurant, which means he works with work readiness programs and other local vocational rehabilitation groups in preparing local Maui residents for the workforce.

 “Any Kine” is pidgin for “any kind.”

 Aroma D’Italia restaurant CLOSED in 2012.
 It was in the Foodland shopping center in the north half of Kihei, at 1881 South Kihei Road.
 Phone 808-879-0133.

 Aroma D’Italia was only open for dinner.
 There were a few outdoor tables on a patio surrounded by light shades, and a beautiful indoor dining area.
 The menu was long and the food was excellent.